somilgo/movie_rankings/README.md

 # movie_rater
 Rate movies with a total ordering rather than a 5-star or 10 point rating that loses relativity quickly.
+Sure, a rating is easier to come up with than a ranking, but rankings are pretty easy too!
+To perfectly rank a new movie if you already have 1,000,000 movies in your collection takes 20 comparisons.
+If you're truly a movie buff... is that so much to ask?

 ## Quick Start
 Download your Letterboxd watched movies by going to Settings > Import & Export.
 Then run the following command: